A 6-song instrumental jazz EP with gothic undercurrents. Recorded on 4-track cassette.

 If only I could move on so easily.
 During the following year I would write and record Statik 1 defiantly rejecting the ‘death’ of letting go.
 Named for the sound you hear when dialing between random radio stations, the 6-song EP has too much of it all: the piano jazz of Animus, the post-catholic reverb halls of Resonance, mashed with forays into indie rock.
 Remaining competent on all my instruments became too heavy literally and metaphorically and the need to include them became obligation rather than inspiration.
 Meanwhile new cities and old friends from Seoul, Korea to Richmond, Virginia became lightning rods for new creative possibility.

 While my previous efforts were, well effortless, each song on Statik 1 has at least three completely different out-takes – none of which are better than the other.
 In any endeavor when this happens, it takes courage to take a step back and look at the bigger picture.
-Creatives all go through transitions: While a few change with purpose (Picasso’s blue to rose) or drama (Bowie’s Ziggy Stardust to the Thin White Duke), the rest of us stumble and contradict.
+Creatives all go through transitions: While a few change with purpose (O’Keefe’s New York skylines to New Mexico skies) or drama (Bowie’s Ziggy Stardust to the Thin White Duke), the rest of us stumble and contradict.
 Maybe the wisdom is in dying a little so you can let go and start anew.

 Sometimes the extra songs and sounds that were never placed within an album become like stray cats.
 They wander through the…

 “Someone please turn that s*** off!”
 I could barely stand it.
 It was the summertime in the early ’90s and there was only one beat on the airwaves.
 Even if you didn’t listen to the radio you’d hear it spilling out of the car next to you or blaring at the party you just […]